Language: EN

 if(1) // in some languages, certain literals are automatically evaluated to true or false

-On the other hand, the code to be executed if the condition is true generally can be,
+On the other hand, the code to be executed if the condition is true can generally be,

-• A single instruction
+• A single statement

 • A block